 Edition requirement

-Per Microsoft Learn, S2D stretch cluster requires Windows Server Datacenter edition for full Storage Replica functionality.
-Windows Server Standard supports limited Storage Replica scenarios on Windows Server 2019 or later: a single replicated volume up to 2 TB.
-Production S2D stretch cluster designs should use Datacenter.
+Per Microsoft Learn, S2D stretch cluster requires Windows Server Datacenter edition for Storage Replica functionality.
+Windows Server Standard supports limited Storage Replica scenarios on Windows Server 2019 or later: one replicated volume, up to 2 TB.
+S2D stretch cluster remains a Datacenter design.

-Per a Microsoft Q&A discussion (Stretched Cluster Support in Windows Server 2025) active during WS2025 deployments, multiple users have reported that WS2025 stretch clusters fail to come up automatically after a failover action.
+Users in a Microsoft Q&A thread (Stretched Cluster Support in Windows Server 2025) reported that WS2025 stretch clusters fail to come up automatically after a failover action.
 The reported workaround is to stop the cluster service and run Start-Cluster -Node <node> -FixQuorum to bring the cluster back, then use Set-SRPartnership to move the cluster disk to the proper node.
-Multiple users with active Microsoft support tickets reported the same issue.
-Users reported that the same setup worked correctly on WS2022.
-Verify current Microsoft support guidance and known issue status before committing a production stretch cluster on WS2025; this is a topology where the failover behavior is exactly the thing you cannot afford to be wrong.
+Users in the same thread reported active Microsoft support tickets and that the same setup worked correctly on WS2022.
+Because stretch cluster failover behavior is the production dependency, verify current Microsoft known issue status and run a controlled failover test on the exact Windows Server 2025 patch level before committing the design.

 SAN stretch cluster